 What is a 404 error?

-A 404 error is an indication that a previously-existing webpage no longer exists on the server.
+A 404 error code, sometimes called a 404 not found code, is an indication that a previously-existing webpage no longer exists on the server.
 The page has either been removed completely or moved to a different location on your site and has not been properly redirected.

 What is a 410 error?